kslifter/Notion2/README_UPDATED.md

 - No hard-coded Notion tokens or email passwords
 - Filters match the Notion view shown in the screenshot
-- Tasks are grouped by project in the email
+- Tasks are grouped by project in the email with a more Notion-like project section layout
 - Relation project IDs are resolved to project names
 - GitHub Action uses current `checkout` and `setup-python` actions
 - Workflow can run on a Central Time schedule and can still be run manually